A fertile soil alone does not carry agriculture to perfection. – E. H. Derby

 The Xylella fastidiosa bacterium invades the vessels that a plant uses to transport water and nutrients.
 The EU is the world’s largest producer and consumer of olive oil.
 According to the European Commission, the 28-nation bloc produces 73% and consumes 66% of the world's olive oil.
 Reports suggested that the X. fastidiosa outbreak led to a 20% increase in olive oil prices during 2015.

-Back in 2016, more than 40 cases a week were reported as the plague first appeared in the Balearics.
+By 2016, more than 40 cases a week have been reported in the Balearics.
 Eradication requires burning 100 square metre radius around infected trees.
 Other species are at risk: almond, cherry, prune, oleanders, figs and grape vines and rosemary bushes.

 If you see symptoms such as scorching and wilting of its foliage, eventually followed by the death of the plant, you need to report this to officials from the Balearics' Department of Environment, Agriculture and Fisheries as the infections must be documented to manage the spread.